srsran/srsRAN_Project_docs/docs/source/tutorials/source/cu_du_split/source/index.rst

 Configuration
 *************

-For the CU-DU split two configuration files are needed, one for the srsCU and one for the srsDU.
+For the CU-DU split two configuration files are needed, one for srsCU and one for srsDU.
 These configuration files are explained in detail :ref:`here <manual_config_ref>`.

 Core
 ====